MoesioMarcelino/MM-Money/README.md

 # MM Money

 This is an application to learn react's bases.
 I learn more components, styled-components, hooks, context API and Fake API (miragejs).
+Also, this application can be able to add transactions with incomes, outcomes and total value from all transactions.

 ## Demo
 You can see a demo live in my [portfolio](https://moesiomarcelino.dev).
 Go to portfolio section and click on project.

 ## Technologies
  - [ReactJS](https://reactjs.org)